Lancaster and District Choral Society

 • Lancaster Town Hall - Ashton Hall

-• The Grand Theatre
+• The Grand Theatre, Lancaster

 • Bolton-le-Sands Community Centre